passariello/InterviewApp/README.md

 #### Navigation Bar

 The site is currently only one page!
-It would be nice to have a navigation bar that let you see other pages (e.g. Account, Settings).\
+It would be nice to have a functional navigation bar that lets you see other pages (e.g. Account, Settings).\
 Basic page routing can be done with [react router](https://reactrouter.com/web/guides/quick-start).

 #### Switch Selected Cameras